-What’s really going on in the cattle feedlot you see on television or in google aerial images?
+What’s really going on in the cattle feedlot aerial images you see on Google maps or online stories?

 Google cattle feedlot aerial photos and you come up with a number of results that describe the “horrors of industrial beef”.
 People like to make these images out to be scary and damaging for conventional cattle operations.
 Even when an artist shares touched-up aerial shots of feedlots as a piece of art, opponents use them to demonize this way of finish feeding cattle.